PopnPrimp/popgym/resources.md

 * [30 Day Security Challenge](https://snubsie.com/blog/2017/11/2/the-30-day-security-challenge)- Great day-by-day guides for folks just getting into cybersecurity
 * [Data and Activism](https://ourdataourselves.tacticaltech.org/posts/20_intro_activism/)- A guide for navigating the digital world as an activist by Tactical Tech
 * [Defend Our Movements](https://defendourmovements.org/)- Cool 101 cybersecurity guides and HelpDesk from the folks at "Center for Media Justice, May First / People Link, and diverse movement technologists and activists"
+* [The Empowering Internet Safety Guide for Women](https://www.vpnmentor.com/blog/the-empowering-internet-safety-guide-for-women/) A guide with some great tips on how to up your cybersecurity.

 ### De-Escalation
 * [Hollaback!](https://www.ihollaback.org/)- Resources for de-escalation on online harassment